liubivi/LongDocProcessingWithLLMs/README.md

 ## Step 4: Turn on Your Zap

-Once you've tested all the steps, set the slider "Tur Zap On" and click the "Publish" button.
+Once you've tested all the steps, set the slider "Turn Zap On" and click the "Publish" button.
 Your Zap is now active!

 Python Code: The most critical part is the Python code.
 Make sure it's accurate and handles the document content as expected.
 Data Mapping: Pay close attention to mapping the data in different steps.
 This ensures the correct information goes into the correct columns of your spreadsheets.